bqwerr/spring-epass-servcie/README.md

 3. Convert to Maven & Build Project
 4. Change database properties in application.properties file
 4. Run the application

+- Now your backend API will be running on port specified in ```application.properties``` file.
+- If no port has specified, by default it should run on port ```8080```.
+- To get the frontend application, please refer this <a href="https://github.com/bqwerr/react-epass-portal">repository</a>.

 <br />